jessebeall3x3k4-lab/neverwhere-rbx/README.md

-# LONG TIME UNMAINTAINED AND NOT SUPPORTED!!!
-## This was my very first project with VS and Windows Forms.
-This script is NOT working anymore and I will NOT continue developing it for the following reasons:
+## This was my very first project with VS and Windows Forms.:
-1. Roblox cheating scene is dead
-2. Like I said: It was my first project and I only made it to learn something new
-3. The API is also dead and DETECTED
-4. Roblox started implementing their own AntiCheat, so most of the executors won't work anyway

 ![image](https://user-images.githubusercontent.com/76164598/164978039-8194918e-7634-4824-a40a-058b2c9ebbe7.png)